avonderluft/aws_utils/README.md

 ## Setup

-This project has been written, tested, and run exclusively with Ruby 3 on MacOS, and the Prerequisites below follow accordingly.  **AWS Rakes** should run on other *nix OSes, and on Windows too, with some adjustments.
+This project has been written, tested, and run exclusively with Ruby 3 on MacOS, and the Prerequisites below follow accordingly.  **AWS Utils** should run on other *nix OSes, and on Windows too, with some adjustments.

 * clone the repo into your desired directory `git clone git@github.com:avonderluft/aws_utils.git`
 * `cd aws_utils`